 People with impaired glucose regulation may delay the onset of type 2 diabetes or prevent it altogether by doing regular physical excercise as it is improves their insulin resistance and glucose tolerance.

 The ways by which exercise can cause a reduction in blood pressure are unclear, but all forms of exercise seem to be effective in reducing blood pressure.
 Regular exercise decreases blood pressure in approximately 75% of hypertensive persons with an average decrease of 11 and 8 Hg mm for systolic and diastolic blood pressure respectively17.

 Regular exercise may decrease blood pressure in overweight and obese persons even without changes in body weight.
-Aerobic exercise appears to have a slightly greater effect on blood pressure in hypertensive individuals than in individuals without hypertension.
+Aerobic exercise produces slightly greater blood pressure lowering effect in people with hypertension than in people with normal blood pressure.

 Low physical activity increases the risk of hypertension16.

 Research data indicates that moderate and high levels of physical activity may reduce the risk of total, ischemic, and hemorrhagic strokes20.

 This is extremely important for people aged 40 and more, as stroke risk may be lowered by as much as 50 percent in people who engage in regular physical activity and as a result have better physical function.
 Stroke risk reduction is relative to people who have problems with usual activities like klimbing stairs, kneeling, or bending.

 Regular physical activity helps to reach and maintain a healthy weight.
 If you take in more calories than needed in a day, exercise offsets a caloric overload and controls body weight.
 It speeds the rate of energy use, resulting in increased metabolism.
 When metabolism increases through exercise, you will maintain the faster rate for longer periods of a day.